amrutprabhu/amrutprabhu.github.io/data/blog/2021/externalize-config-with-spring-cloud-config.md

 - Spring Cloud Config Server

 Once you open the project, we need to configure the application to allow it to serve configuration.
 Now, the server can be configured with quite a few backends with which you can organize any client’s configuration.
-Here is a list of some of the supported backend.
+Here is a list of some of the supported backends.

 - Git URL
 - AWS S3 bucket.